Workplace communication statistics (2022)

 Proper communication within a business brings several benefits to the said business.

-Studies, reports, and research show effective team communication positively affects employee productivity, retention, and trust.
+Studies, reports, and research show effective team communication positively affects employees in terms of:

 Effective communication increases productivity